outerspacesoph/thirdwebNFT/README.md

 # Hardhat Smart Contract deployed w/ Thirdweb

 This project demonstrates a basic Hardhat smart contract.
 It comes with a sample contract, a test for that contract, and a script that deploys that contract.
-However with Thirdweb, no scripts are needed.
+However, with Thirdweb, no scripts are needed.

 To set up a simple Hardhat project follow these steps: